 Walk around the historic castle and its gardens with rose-covered arches and topiary, and enjoy its medieval feel.
-Not only the castle offers excellent photo opportunities, but it also has a perfect setting for afternoon tea (or coffee).
+Not only does the castle offer excellent photo opportunities, but it also has a perfect setting for afternoon tea (or coffee).
 Moreover, Amberley Castle provides stunning views of the countryside.

 5. Amberley Wildbrooks Nature Reserve

-You can’t visit Amberley village without taking a stroll along flood meadows of ancient woodlands.
-Amberley Wildbrooks Nature Reserve is undoubtedly one of the richest wetlands remaining in the United Kingdom is home to rare birds, plants, and also insects.
+But that is not the only reason to visit this nature reserve.
+If you do not know, Amberley Wildbrooks Nature Reserve is, in fact, one of the richest wetlands remaining in the United Kingdom.
+It is home to rare birds, plants, and also insects.
 Soak up the sights and sounds of the surrounding wildlife and enjoy beautiful views of the untouched countryside.

 GOOD TO KNOW: